A Highly Interactive Training Course On

 How will this Training Course be Presented?

-This training course uses a mix of practical and interactive teaching methods to maximize participant engagement and knowledge retention.
-Sessions include instructor-led lectures, group discussions, real-world case studies, and hands-on exercises.
+The course uses a combination of practical, interactive, and instructor-led learning techniques to maximize engagement and retention.
+Sessions include structured lectures, group discussions, real-world case studies, and hands-on exercises.
+Participants will gain practical experience in identifying, measuring, and managing NORM hazards.

 The Course Content